LeoArruda/UdacityCapstoneDataEngineer/README.md

 ### 1. Data is increased 100x

-In this project we have used scalable, fully managed cloud services to store and process our data throughout.
-As mentioned earlier, we can easily scale our resources vertically or horizontally with few clicks to tackle this scenario.
-Increased resources for AWS Redshift would allow us to load larger static datasets faster.
-For the increased volume of streaming tweet data, we could either upload the tweets in batches rather than individually or use multiple AWS Kinesis delivery streams to ingest data parallely.
+In this project, I used scalable and fully managed cloud services to store and process our data.
+As mentioned earlier, we can quickly scale our resources vertically or horizontally with a few clicks to handle this scenario.
+Increasing capabilities for AWS Redshift would allow us to load 100 times larger datasets faster.
+We can upload taxi rides in daily batches instead of monthly packages for the highest volume of taxi ride data.

 ### 2. Data pipeline is run on a daily basis by 7 am every day

-As the static datasets do not change on a daily basis, the major challenge here is to process the a day's amount of captured tweets in an acceptable time.
-AWS Kinesis stores the data in AWS S3 partitioned by yearly/monthly/daily/hourly blocks.
-This makes it easy to run tasks in parallel DAGs with reduced data volume.
-Hence, the entire data could be processed within the stipulated time.
+Taxi ride datasets increase daily; the most significant challenge here is loading and processing the number of trips logged for the day at an acceptable time.
+An entire month of data containing 1.5 Million records passed through the data pipeline in less than 6 minutes of execution in testing.
+Demonstrating that Apache Airflow is an excellent orchestrator, the project's architecture, especially AWS S3 is extremely fast.
+If the data pipeline were executed daily at 7 am, the solution developed in this project would accommodate perfectly.
+I have an estimated execution time of fewer than 6 minutes.
+In the future, in a scenario where this time increases to an inadequate value, we could adopt a distribution of data in Year / Month / Day in AWS S3, which would help both storage and read performance, enabling the execution of parallel DAGs with reduced data volume by DAG.

 ### 3. Database needs to be accessed by 100+ users simultaneously

+We are using cloud-based services, which can quickly access more than 100 users.
+To improve performance, we need more CPU resources with a higher user count.
+Regarding the data architecture built, it could still be optimized with the adoption of new data partitioning and sort strategies, thus optimizing the read time.
-We are using cloud based services, which can be easily given access to the 100+ users.
-To improve the performance, we need more CPU resources with increased user count.
-Using a distributed database, we can to improve oour replications and partitioning to get faster query results for each user.
-If a group of users work on a specific subset of data or have an expensive query, we can also explore creating duplicate tables for them (if possible).
+It would also be possible for us to adopt distributed database.
+We can improve replication and partitioning to get faster query results for each user.
+If a group of users work on a specific subset of data or have an expensive query, we can also explore creating duplicate tables for them.

 <!-- BUILT WITH -->